anuragnayak20/investor-portfolio-risk-dashboard/README.md

 # Investor Portfolio Risk Dashboard (Excel Project)

 ## Objectives

-- Analyzing multiple investors’ asset allocations across stocks, bonds, mutual funds, gold, and cash
-- Tracking portfolio performance over time using daily asset price data
-- Evaluating portfolio risk using metrics like volatility and diversification
-- Building a clean, interactive Excel dashboard for insights and presentation
+Analyzing and tracking asset data of 5 fictional clients to yield risk, return analysis of each client and compare performance of each client's porfolio.

 ## Tools & Techniques Used